-- keeping under the filing threshold of \$13,850 for earned income (including taxable scholarship). - keeping under the Kiddie Tax unearned income threshold of 2300 (including taxable scholarship)
+- keeping under the filing threshold of \$14,600 for earned income (including taxable scholarship) - keeping under the Kiddie Tax unearned income threshold of \$2600 (including taxable scholarship)

 One will need to determine all the earned and unearned income sources for the child and then determine the limiting situation when manipulating qualified educational expenses to maximize the American Opportunity Credit while avoiding the out-of-scope Kiddie Tax.
-If it makes a significant difference, the other option is to assist the child with a Free File option from the IRS website.
+If it makes a significant difference, the other option is to assist the child with our Facilitated Self Assistance or a Free File option from the IRS website.

-Form 8615 To Figure Their Tax?
+Figure 2.
+Does Your Child Have To Use Form 8615 To Figure Their Tax?